att-circ-contrl/TriadDrive/README.md

 screw-mount arms are obsolete).
 This can hold tungsten probes, NeuroNexus probes, and Diagnostic BioChip probes (but not Atlas probes).

-* `drive-close-long` -- This is a long-reach drive with closely-spaced probe sites.
+* `drive-close-long` -- This is a long-reach drive with the same closely-spaced sites as the short-reach drive.
 This drive is in service.
+Probes are held using Kevin-style clips.
+Guide tubes are held by a "foot" that extends into the chamber.
+This drive is mainly used with Diagnostic BioChip probes, which have a mechanical conflict between the probes and guide tubes that limits range with the short-reach drives.

-It is intended to hold Atlas probes using the same "rectangular rod" scheme as the obsolete "v2b" drive.
+* `drive-close-atlas` -- This is a long-reach drive that is intended to hold Atlas probes using the same "rectangular rod" scheme as the obsolete "v2b" drive.
+This drive provides close-spaced probe sites with somewhat wider spacing than the other close-spaced drives.

 Relevant auxiliary components are as follows: